meyerjac/Party-time-code-review/README.md

 ## BDD Specs
- * have the application ask the user a question.
+ * Test the application creates a new Event with  new event call.
- * have the application ask the user multiple questions.
- * create a Class named 'Event' that holds multiple properties about the party.
- * Make sure that every answer is stored in a temporary variable.
- * create custom methods that can be run with the gathered responses that calculate the cost for a party.
+ * test method for price of wedding party vs birthday party.
+ * test method for price of food catered.
+ * test method for open bar vs byob.
+ * test location method.
+ * test total price method.